SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Experiments

 \subsection{Real-World Experiments}

-To further validate the strong generalizability of the proposed method, we construct a real-world grasping test set consisting of 30 \emph{similar} objects and 25 \emph{novel} objects whose shapes and sizes are substantially different from those in the training set.
+To further validate the generalizability of the proposed method, we construct a real-world grasping test set consisting of 30 \emph{similar} objects and 25 \emph{novel} objects whose shapes and sizes are substantially different from those in the training set.
 We design two cluttered real-world scenarios for evaluation: 1) randomly placing 10 similar objects and 2) randomly placing 10 novel objects.
 Each scenario is tested over 10 trials, and some representative scenarios are shown in Fig.~\ref{real}.
-The hardware setup is as follows.
-We use a xMate ER7Pro robotic arm, an AG-105-145 gripper, and a ZED~2i camera.
+Specifically, we use an xMate ER7Pro robotic arm, an AG-105-145 gripper, and a ZED~2i camera.
 The entire system is integrated through ROS, and inverse kinematics is solved using MoveIt!\cite{chitta2012moveit}.
-We employ FoundationStereo~\cite{wen2025foundationstereo} to estimate depth from stereo RGB images and reconstruct the scene point cloud.
-We then use SAM~\cite{kirillov2023segment} to segment the target object and obtain its point cloud.
+All methods employ FoundationStereo\cite{wen2025foundationstereo} to estimate depth from stereo RGB images and then use SAM\cite{kirillov2023segment} to segment the target object.
+For a fair comparison, all methods are evaluated under the same experimental setup and perception pipeline.
 The experimental results are reported in Table~\ref{tab:real}.

 As shown in Table~II, in the \emph{similar-object} setting, our method achieves both a grasp success rate and a task success rate of \(98\%\).
-Specifically, the average grasp success rate exceeds that of PointNetGPD by \(39.18\%\) and Contact-GraspNet by \(19.05\%\), while the average task success rate is higher than that of PointNetGPD by \(78\%\) and that of Contact-GraspNet by \(38\%\).
-In the unseen-object setting, our method still maintains strong performance, with both the grasp success rate and the task success rate remaining above \(94\%\).
-In this setting, the average grasp success rate exceeds PointNetGPD by \(41.74\%\) and Contact-GraspNet by \(19.47\%\), while the average task success rate is higher than that of PointNetGPD by \(85\%\) and that of Contact-GraspNet by \(43\%\).
-These results demonstrate the stability and strong generalization capability of the proposed method.
-During the experiments, we also record the average time cost of each stage, as reported in Table~\ref{tab:time_cost}.
-The time consumption of each stage in our method is lower than that of PointNetGPD, especially in the grasp candidate generation stage, although the overall runtime is slightly higher than that of Contact-GraspNet.
+Specifically, the average grasp success rate exceeds that of PointNetGPD by \(39.18\%\) and that of Contact-GraspNet by \(19.05\%\), while the average task success rate is higher than that of PointNetGPD by \(78\%\) and that of Contact-GraspNet by \(38\%\).
+In the novel-object setting, our method still maintains a solid performance, with both the grasp success rate and the task success rate remaining above \(94\%\).
+In this setting, the average grasp success rate of our method is higher than that of PointNetGPD, Contact-GraspNet, and Chen et al. by \(41.74\%\), \(19.47\%\), and \(24.89\%\), respectively, while the average task success rate is higher by \(85.00\%\), \(43.00\%\), and \(9.00\%\), respectively.
+These results demonstrate the good generalization capability of the proposed method.